40 Meanings

 Say goodbye to Madame George

-In the backstreet, in the backstreet, in the backstreet
+In the backstreet in the backstreet in the backstreet

-Down home, down home in the back street
+Yeah, way down home, down home in the back street

 Say goodbye to Madame George

-That loves to love the loves that loves to love
+to love is to love

-Say goodbye, goodbye, goodbye
+Say goodbye goodbye goodbye

 Dry your eye for Madame George